niMgnoeSeeL/nimgnoeseel.github.io/_news/announcement_11.md

 related_posts: false
 ---

-I have been invited to serve as a program committee member for the 3rd International Fuzzing Workshop (FUZZING'24) and the 24th IEEE International Conference on Source Code Analysis and Manipulation (SCAM 2024).
+:mortar_board: I have been invited to serve as a program committee member for the 3rd International Fuzzing Workshop (FUZZING'24) and the 24th IEEE International Conference on Source Code Analysis and Manipulation (SCAM 2024).